-To drive continuous improvement, the C-suite must introduce various tools and methodologies and inspire change using regular small increments towards better.
-I advise using four types of deployment frameworks for change projects and programmes: Agile Scrum, Lean, Six Sigma and smaller strategic methods.
+To drive continuous improvement, the C-suite must introduce various tools and methodologies and inspire change using regular small increments for the better.
+I advise using four deployment frameworks for change projects and programmes: Agile Scrum, Lean, Six Sigma and smaller strategic methods.
 Each class has its flavour and encompasses a suite of practical instruments and processes.

 Continuous improvement programmes

 Subject to the duration of a performance improvement or the change programme, further environmental change might occur during its delivery lifecycle itself.
 This phenomenon applies to long-term programmes such as 24-months international business change initiatives, whereby business decisions or external PESTLE forces may shift the remit of the original transformation programme while in flight.